JinjunXiong/TechTogether2020/README.md

 promoter or progressor of bladder cancer in a validated bladder cancer model in rats.
 ```

-Relevant: 1 -> The study uses dapagliflozin in a bladder cancerl model in rats.
+- Relevant: 1 -> The study uses dapagliflozin in a bladder cancerl model in rats.
-Drugs: dapagliflozin,
+- Drugs: dapagliflozin,
-Cancer: bladder cancer
+- Cancer: bladder cancer
-Therapeutic association: No effect -> The last phrase explains how the drug did not have any effect on the cancer.
+- Therapeutic Association: No effect -> The last phrase explains how the drug did not have any effect on the cancer.
-Study type: In Vivo -> Cancer model in rats
+- Study Type: In Vivo -> Cancer model in rats

 ### Bonus Exercise